 Your organization’s hiring process is no different.
-With more data, your efforts to attract the best candidates for jobs become faster and more accurate while costing less.
+With more data, your efforts to attract the best job candidates become faster and more accurate while costing less.
 According to a report from LinkedIn, talent acquisition teams with robust analytics are twice as likely to improve their recruiting efforts and three times as likely to experience cost reductions and efficiency gains.

-Data-driven recruiting helps you allocate your budget more effectively as you know exactly how much it costs to hire a candidate via each of your various recruitment channels.
-It also helps you to forecast more effectively; planning your operations and growth around the right hiring benchmarks.
+Data-driven recruiting helps you allocate your budget more effectively, as you know exactly how much it costs to hire a candidate via each of your various recruitment channels.
+It also helps you to forecast more effectively, planning your operations and growth around the right hiring benchmarks.
 Finally, being armed with data helps you make smarter hiring decisions that give you the best chance of placing the right candidate in every open role.

-If you use an applicant tracking system (ATS), you’re in luck, because most have many useful data tracking and reporting features built right in.
+If you use an applicant tracking system (ATS), you’re in luck because most have many useful data tracking and reporting features built right in.
 If you don’t use an ATS, it may be worthwhile to invest in one.
 In a survey of recruitment professionals, 78% of participants said using an ATS has helped increase the quality of candidates they hire.

 Finally, if you’re not already conducting candidate experience surveys, consider this a strong suggestion to start.
-Conducted after the interview process, candidate surveys help you collect key data on your recruitment experience and company perception; both of which contribute to your employer branding.
+Conducted after the interview process, candidate surveys help you collect key data on your recruitment experience and company perception, both of which contribute to your employer branding.
 Companies with a strong employer brand attract more qualified applicants and have a lower turnover in addition to hiring candidates faster.

 The Most Important Recruiting Metrics

-1. Cost per hire
+2. Cost per hire

 The Society for Human Resource Management (SHRM) defines cost per hire as the sum of all internal and external recruiting costs divided by the total number of hires in a given time frame.
 According to SHRM’s Human Capital Benchmarking Report, the average cost per hire is $4,129.

 Some external costs to consider when calculating your own cost per hire are advertising and marketing of open positions, travel expenses, job fairs/event fees, background checks, and other screenings.
-Some internal costs to factor in include the cost of recruiting staff, recruitment-related office expenses and recruitment learning/professional development.
+Some internal costs to factor in include the cost of recruiting staff, recruitment-related office expenses, and recruitment learning/professional development.

-2. Time to hire
+3. Time to hire

 However, to make this metric truly useful, you’ll need to break it down by hiring stage.
 For example, you might segment your overall time to hire into the following phases: application submission, initial screening, phone interview, onsite interview, offer, and acceptance.
 If you’re struggling with a lengthy time to hire, this segmentation is necessary to pinpoint where the lag is happening so you can take steps to correct it.

-3. Pass-through rate
+4. Pass-through rate

 The Pass-through rate is calculated by dividing the number of candidates who moved on from a given stage by the total number of candidates who entered that stage.
 For example, if 5 candidates made it to a phone interview out of the 25 you screened, your pass-through rate for the screening phase would be 20%.

-By monitoring your pass-through rate consistently, you’ll be able to identify when there are deviations from the norm.
+By monitoring recruiting metrics like pass-through rate consistently, you’ll be able to identify when there are deviations from the norm.
 Deviations in your pass-through rate can be a flag for when there are external factors at play that you might not otherwise be able to identify; for example, if your pass-through rate from offer to acceptance (also known as acceptance rate) suddenly takes a dip, it could mean a competitor has made their offers more lucrative.

-The pass-through rate also helps you set a benchmark for the total volume of candidates and time that will be required to make a successful hire.
-For example, if only 10% of candidates that receive a phone interview make it to the offer stage, you know you’ll need to conduct a minimum of ten phone interviews, all of which might take 30 minutes each, to get to your final winner.
+The pass-through rate also helps you set a benchmark for the total volume of candidates and the time that will be required to make a successful hire.
+For example, if only 10% of candidates who receive a phone interview make it to the offer stage, you know you’ll need to conduct a minimum of 10 phone interviews, all of which might take 30 minutes each, to get to your final winner.
 Metrics like these help management get a realistic handle on the true resources required to make the right hire.

-4. Source of hire
+5. Source of hire